 MTH0002 Developmental Mathematics

 3 credits.
 Mathematical topics with special emphasis placed upon the use of mathematical ideas and mathematical thought processes.
 Topics include critical thinking, problem-solving, and concepts from set theory, logic, patterns of mathematics, and number theory.
-(This course does not fulfill any mathematics requirements for graduation.
-It is designed to prepare students for MTH1010 Introduction to Contemporary Mathematics.)
+(This course does not fulfill any mathematics requirements for graduation.)

 MTH2003 Elements of Mathematics